 Greenbelt & Downtown elmwood

 Elmwood Parkway is a focal point of the neighborhood.
 The park follows Cedar Creek on the northern edge of the neighborhood and then runs south along Rugged Branch through the middle of the neighborhood.
 Full of mature trees and home to a variety of birds and wildlife, the park has play equipment and open spaces for sports, being a popular place for walking dogs, jogging or enjoying a leisurely stroll.

 Elmwood also has its own small business district along Edgefield Ave.
-This area features a collection of unique small commercial buildings, professional offices, a Masonic Hall and a couple of churches.
+This area features a collection of unique small commercial buildings, professional offices, a Masonic Hall and several churches.
 In 1988, this location was used for the filming of parade sequences in the movie Born on the Fourth of July.

-With its expansive parks and greenbelt, it's easy to forget that Elmwood lies just 15 minutes southwest of Downtown Dallas.
-Convenient freeway access and two DART rail stations serving the neighborhood place all the amenities of the city within easy reach of Elmwood.
+With its expansive parks and greenbelt, it's easy to forget that Elmwood is just 15 minutes southwest of Downtown Dallas.
+Convenient vehicular access and two DART rail stations serving the neighborhood place all the amenities of the city within easy reach.